PythonReforker/vk.py/README.md

 ## FAQ

-This is only bot library? - No, this library could be used for acessing userapi or botapi with any troubles.
+This is only bot library? - No, this library could be used for acessing userapi or botapi without any troubles.

 Where i can find the docs? - [Check it](https://prostomarkeloff.github.io/vk.py).